JeroenOudeVrielink/SSL-fracture-classification/README.md

 # Understanding Self-Supervised Pretraining Methods for Label-Scarce Ankle Fracture Classification

 This repository contains all code for the master thesis: Understanding Self-Supervised Pretraining Methods for Label-Scarce Ankle Fracture Classification.

+All code was previously not public as both the training data and downstream data cannot be published due to their medical nature.
+I am currently working on the repository to make it functional with a dummy dataset for demonstration purposes.

 The directory "multi_head_bone_classifier" contains all the code for the LuXry indexing classifier.